-Lemon and lime juices are usually the acidic staples in a ceviche, but James Beard award-winning chef Tom Colicchio adds a dash of passion fruit to create a boldly refreshing summer appetizer.
-The crunchy potato chips also create a robust texture that delightfully contrasts with the soft ceviche.
+Lime juice is usually the sour staple in a ceviche, but James Beard award-winning chef Tom Colicchio also adds a dash of passion fruit to create a boldly refreshing summer appetizer.
+Crunchy potato chips bring contrast to the tender fish.

 - 2 ears corn, cleaned